-Patients can follow these easy steps to make sure they buy from legitimate sources:
+You can follow these easy steps to make sure you buy from legitimate sources:

-check whether the EU logo appears on the homepage of the website that they are considering buying medicines on;
+- Check whether the EU logo appears on the homepage of the website that you are considering buying medicines on;

-click on the logo.
-This takes them to the national competent authority website, which lists all legally operating online pharmacies and other legally authorised retailers of medicines that are established and registered in the country;
+- Click on the logo.
+This takes you to the national competent authority website, which lists all legally operating online pharmacies and other legally authorised retailers of medicines that are established and registered in the country;

-Here at Weldricks, we display the registered pharmacy logo and the MHRA verification logo on the bottom of every page on our website so our customers can feel comfortable knowing they are buying from a trusted source.
+There are pharmacies that do offer online services and can be an efficient way for people to order repeat prescriptions or products to their doorstep.
+Here at Weldricks, we legitimately stock pharmacy and healthcare products online by displaying the registered pharmacy logo and the MHRA verification logo on the bottom of every page on our website.
+This gives our customers confidence that they are buying from a trusted source.